|Go to verse:|

 |Pro 17:6||- (top)|

-“Excellent speech is not fitting.”
-“Excellent” is the Hebrew word yether (#03499 יֶ֫תֶר), and here it refers to excellence of speech (Waltke; Proverbs).
+“Eloquent speech is not fitting.”
+“Eloquent” is the Hebrew word yether (#03499 יֶ֫תֶר), and here it refers to excellence of speech (Waltke; Proverbs).
 A godless fool (Ps.
 14:1) may speak very well, but what he says will lead many people to destruction.
+The literal is “lip,” and is the same as “lip” in the last half of the verse, but “Eloquent lip” is not smooth in English.

 |Pro 17:9||- (top)|